pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic/deductive-reasoning.md

 only if P then Q ≡ Q → P ≡ ¬P → ¬Q

 ### Translating from informal to formal
-The essence of any conditional or hypothetical word or phrase is captured by the form "if… then…" For example:
+The essence of any conditional or hypothetical word or phrase is captured by the form "if ... then ..."
+For example:

 - unless P, Q = if not P then Q
 - only if P then Q =